angelogeminiani/vanilla.websocket/README.md

 Here is what you are looking for if you are a javascript/typescript developer.

 ### server
 This is just a test server written in Go.
-Not interesting for you if you are looking just for a javascript websocket client.
+This directory may be not interesting for you if you are looking just for a javascript websocket client.
+I used this Go server for testing porpuse because I ❤️ Go.

 ## How to Use